 Multitasking is bad for your brain because your brain is only designed to do one thing at once.
-In fact, studies have show multitasking lowers your job satisfaction, productivity, and creativity.
-It’s a terrible time management strategy, and needs to be stopped.
+In fact, studies have shown multitasking lowers your job satisfaction, productivity, and creativity.
+It’s a terrible time management strategy and needs to be stopped.

 Use the Pomodoro technique

 Just knowing you’re working towards a reward — 5 or 30 minutes of distraction time — should be enough to keep you on track.
 If you want to sweeten the deal, use those 5-30 minutes doing something you know you enjoy, like grabbing a coffee, going for a walk, or reading a book.

 For more on this topic, check out 10 Proven ways to improve focus and reclaim a wandering mind.